 FF | “First Form” is the first year of a grammar-based Latin curriculum published by Memoria Press; recommended for students who are beginning their Latin studies in 5th grade higher or have completed Latina Christiana I but who are not ready for Henle (note that Latina Christiana II is being phased out) |

-FLL | “First Language Lessons for the Well-Trained Mind,” written by Jessie Wise, published by Peace Hill Press |
+FLL | “First Language Lessons for the Well-Trained Mind,” written by Jessie Wise, published by Well-Trained Mind Press |

 FM | “Famous Men” of [Greece, Rome, the Middle Ages, Modern Times], written by John H. Haaren and A. B. Polan.
-This series is in the public domain and is available through various publishers such as Greenleaf Press, Memoria Press, and Yesterday’s Classics. |
+This series is in the public domain and is available through various publishers such as Greenleaf Press, Memoria Press, and Yesterday’s Classics |

 FUFI | “Further Up and Further In,” a study based on C. S. Lewis’ The Chronicles of Narnia; published by Cadron Creek Christian Curriculum |